 Every year dozens of congregations use our curriculum to reach out to thousands of children in their communities.
 Here's what you'll find in our curriculum:

 Teaching and planning resources:

-Activity manuals (Adventure / Christmas around the world / Crafts / Recreation / Snacks / Stories)
+Activity manuals (Adventure / Crafts / Recreation / Snacks / Special activity based on the theme / Stories)

 Leaders guides (Camp director / Counselor / Preschool teacher)